-10130.3 Reinstatement to Alternative Positions or in the Future job, supervisory team, shift, work site, or location) or that employment will be offered at some time in the future.
+10130.3 Reinstatement to Alternative Positions or in the Future

+Where reinstatement to the alleged discriminatee's former position is not feasible or desired, it may be agreed that there will be reinstatement to another position (e.g., to a different job, supervisory team, shift, work site, or location) or that employment will be offered at some time in the future.
 Compliance Manual, Sec.
 10530.
 In such cases, the settlement agreement should set forth specific details in order to avoid future misunderstandings.